maftouni/Curated_Covid_CT/README.md

 meta_data_cap.xlsx
 ```

+### Citation
+If you use this dataset for your research, please cite:

+Maftouni, M., Law, A.C, Shen, B., Zhou, Y., Yazdi, N., and Kong, Z.J.
+“A Robust Ensemble-Deep Learning Model for COVID-19 Diagnosis based on an Integrated CT Scan Images Database,” Proceedings of the 2021 Industrial and Systems Engineering Conference, Virtual Conference, May 22-25, 2021.

 ### References
 *	J. Zhao, Y. Zhang, X. He, and P. Xie, "COVID-CT-Dataset: a CT scan dataset about COVID-19," arXiv preprint arXiv:2003.13865, 2020.